apache/druid/docs/development/extensions-core/druid-ranger-security.md

 interface of Apache Ranger which should now include a widget for "Druid".
 Click the plus sign an create the new service.
 Ensure your service name is equal to what you configured in `ranger-druid-security.xml`.

+#### Configuring Apache Ranger policies

+When installing a new Druid service inside Apache Ranger for the first time, Ranger will provision the policies to allow the administrative user `read/write` access to all properties and data sources.
+You might want to limit this.
+Do not forget to add the correct policies for the `druid_system` user and the `internalClientUserName` of the escalator.

+---
+**NOTE**

+Loading new data sources requires `write` access to the `datasource` prior to the loading itself.
+So if you want to create a datasource `wikipedia` you are required to have an `allow` policy inside Apache Ranger before trying to load the spec.
+---

 ## Usage

 ### HTTP methods